Mo7amed3nan/Lucky-Spin/README.md

 ---

 ## 🚀 How to Play

-1. Clone this repository or download it as a ZIP.
-2. Go to the `bin/` folder.
+1. Download the latest release from [Releases](https://github.com/Mo7amed3nan/Lucky-Spin/releases/download/v1.0.0/lucky-spin.exe).
-3. Double-click `lucky-spin.exe` to start the game (it will run in your terminal).
+2. Run `lucky-spin.exe` (it opens in your terminal).
-4. Enter your name, place your bet, and spin!
+3. Enter your name, place your bet, and spin!

 ---